pajaz/final-module-linux-conf-mgmt2022/Installation.md

     - sshd
 ```

-Because Filezilla's state manages files that are created for all new users, the state has to be pretty higher than user creation (will be implented on the next stage) in the top.sls file.
+Because Filezilla's state manages files that are created for all new users, the state has to be higher than user creation (will be implented on the next stage) in the top.sls file.

 ## User Management